top of page

 1. Your Child Dreads Going to School

-Every student has tough days, but consistent anxiety, tears, or refusal to go to school is a red flag.
-It may indicate issues with the environment, peer relationships, or even teaching style.
+Every student has tough days.
+However, consistent anxiety, tears, or a refusal to go to school is a red flag.
+It may indicate issues with the environment, peer relationships, or even the teaching style.
+It's essential to address this feeling promptly.
+No child should dread a place intended for learning and growth.

 2. They’re Not Being Challenged — or They’re Overwhelmed

 Is your child breezing through lessons without growth?
-Or are they constantly stressed and behind?
+Or are they constantly stressed and falling behind?
 A mismatch in curriculum level, teaching approach, or learning support can hinder development.
+Finding the right balance is crucial.

 3. A Drop in Confidence or Motivation